dma-graveyard/AisLib/README.md

 	ant javadoc

-### Examples ###
+### Utils ###

-The examples source are placed under src/examples/java
+The utilities source is located in utils/src

-To build all example applications use
+To build all utilities use

 	ant

 or

-	ant examples
+	ant utils

-The example applications are installed in examples/.
-Installation of the example applications are controlled in build-examples.xml.

-The dumper application can be started by first building and then going to the examples/dumper and use either dumper.sh or dumper.bat on Linux and Windows respectively.
+Each utility are placed under utils/.
+E.g. the filter application in utils/filter.
+It can be started by first building and then using either filter.sh or filter.bat on Linux and Windows respectively.

 	ant
-	cd examples/dumper
-	sh dumper.sh -t localhost:4001

-The filter application can be started by first building and then going to the examples/filter and use either filter.sh or filter.bat on Linux and Windows respectively.

-	ant
-	cd examples/dumper
+	cd utils/filter
-	sh dumper.sh -t localhost:4001
+	filter.bat -t localhost:4001 -d

 ### Contributing ###